Kamran-Afzali/Kamran-Afzali.github.io/_posts/ANTs.md

 ### Creating faux-colormapped images with ConvertScalarImageToRGB

-We introduced such a processing framework into ITK described in.
-The ANTs program ConvertScalarImageToRGB interfaces this framework and permits conversion of grayscale intensity scalar images to RGB colormapped images which can be viewed in programs such as ITKSNAP.
-Converting scalar images to RGB intensities is also a preprocessing step for the next two programs described: CreateTiledMosaic and antsSurf.
-In addition to the built-in colormaps which are currently part of ITK, we also have several custom colormaps.
-Additionally, these custom colormaps can be used as examples to build one’s own set of colormaps for use with ConvertScalarImageToRGB.
+*ConvertScalarImageToRGB* interfaces permits conversion of grayscale intensity scalar images to RGB colormapped images.
+Additionally, these custom colormaps can be used as examples to build one’s own set of colormaps for use with *ConvertScalarImageToRGB*.
+Converting scalar images to RGB intensities is also a preprocessing step for the next two programs described: *CreateTiledMosaic* and *antsSurf*.

 ### Figure production and large-scale data inspection using CreateTiledMosaic

 The program CreateTiledMosaic in conjunction with ConvertScalarImageToRGB provides useful functionality for common image analysis tasks.
 The basic usage of CreateTiledMosaic is to tile a 3-D image volume slice-wise into a 2-D image.
 The help menu CreateTiledMosaic --help provides more in-depth coverage of options but some of the functionality includes:

-+ padding or cropping each tile element,
++ Padding or cropping each tile element
-+ alpha channel for translucent overlaid rob maps,
++ Alpha channel for translucent overlaid rob maps
-+ flipping or permuting of each tile element,
++ Flipping or permuting of each tile element
-+ comprehensive slice selection, and
++ Comprehensive slice selection
-+ tiling pattern (i.e. custom number of rows and/or columns).
++ Tiling pattern (i.e. custom number of rows and/or columns)

 ### Volumetric visualizations with antsSurf

 Our third program, antsSurf, is used to produce volumetric surface renderings from binary images with optional functional overlays.
 Again, the antsSurf help menu provides a more comprehensive description of functionality but some available options include:

-+ specification of more than one functional overlay,
++ Specification of more than one functional overlay
-+ painting of functional overlays based on order on the command line,
++ Painting of functional overlays based on order on the command line
-+ localization of the functional overlay within a specified masked region,
++ Localization of the functional overlay within a specified masked region
-+ manual reorientation,
++ Manual reorientation
-+ manual adjustment of solid background and surface colors
++ Manual adjustment of solid background and surface colors
-+ simple estimation of binary image given a mesh.
++ Simple estimation of binary image given a mesh

 ## Statistics with ANTs and R: ANTsR
 R is an open-source statistical echosystem used by statisticians world-wide.
 ANTs is designed to interface with R via the [ANTsR](https://github.com/ANTsX/ANTsR) package.